Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/operator-sets.md

 2. The operator has already been migrated
 3. Any of the target operatorSets have not been created
 4. The operator has already been registered for any of the operatorSets
+5. The AVS is not a operatorSet AVS, i.e isOperatorSetAVS(avs) returns false

 ### deregisterOperatorFromOperatorSets

-This is called by AVSs that have integrated with operatorSets in order to removed an operator from a list of operatorSets.
+This is called by AVSs that have integrated with operatorSets in order to remove an operator from a list of operatorSets.
+Note that deregistering doesn't immediately void your slashable stake from the operatorSet as there is a slashable window that extends past your deregistration timestamp.

 Emits a `OperatorRemovedFromOperatorSet` event for each operatorSet the operator is removed from.